It’s essential to have a resume that meets the criteria of a company’s applicant tracking system (ATS), also known as the resume scanners.

 Administrative Assistant Resume

-It’s nicely labelled with good points and ATS keywords such as:
+It’s structured neatly too including ATS keywords such as:

 - Administrative associate